jose-lopez/bio_ner_tagger/README.md

 $ python src/tagger/kb_constructor.py --model=model/model-best --corpus=data/corpus_sars_cov

 7. The command line that we describe above will produce two files as output: kbase.pl and kbase.text, available in the data/knowledge_base folder.
 The kbase.pl file contains the set of regulatory events modeled and it is a Prolog style formatted file.
-The kbase.pl file defines a network of interactionsand it is ready to be loaded in an inference system, in order to explore possible regulatory pathways.
-On the other hand, the kbase.txt file list the regulatory events from kbase.pl, and offers the regulatory sentences from where the regulatory events are modeled.
-This repo offers two small sets of sentences to play with: the corpus_sars_cov and the corpus_covid; both of them avalilable in the ./data projects's folder.
+The kbase.pl file defines a network of interactions and it is ready to be loaded in an inference system, in order to explore possible regulatory pathways.
+On the other hand, the kbase.txt file lists the regulatory events from kbase.pl, and offers the regulatory sentences from where the regulatory events are modeled.
+This repo offers two small sets of sentences to play with: the corpus_sars_cov and the corpus_covid; both of them available in the ./data projects's folder.